rmiesen/ChefConf-2018/Day2/04-integrating_legacy_apps_with_habitat_to_shift_left.md

    + However, it is possible to make only a few changes to a system and slowly shift a legacy system left.

 ## Example Application
-"Scalable Low-latancy Asynchronous Communication" (SLACK)
+"Scalable Low-latency Asynchronous Communication" (SLACK)
  * IRC
  * HTML5 / CSS3
  * Yarn